 Make sure to take inventory of the current loans you have.
 Which lenders are they with?
 Are they private or federal loans?
 What’s the balance owed and the interest rate for each loan?
 It’s important to know where you are today to better evaluate your best options for student loan refinancing.

 For example, the Federal Direct Loan consolidation program won’t let you combine your private and federal student loans to a single payment or interest rate.
 You should also understand what deferment and forgiveness benefits are, and if they’re applicable to your loan and circumstances.
-Check out these helpful tips on consolidating federal and private student loans.

 2. Do the Math